Travel Happy

 • the dark green Silom line that runs from Bang Wa to National Stadium

 • the MRT Blue Line runs underground from Bang Sue to Lak Sang.
-This is the MRT line of most interest to tourists as it covers some central locations.
+This is the MRT line of most interest to tourists as it covers most central locations.

 • the MRT Purple Line which runs from Tao Poon to Khlong Bang Phai which is mainly to serve the greater Bangkok suburbs.